Chinese flood myths

-The Flood Mythology of China, or Great Flood of China (大洪水 (大洪水, Dà Hóngshuǐ); also known as 洪水 (Hóngshuǐ)) is a deluge theme which happened in China.
-Derk Bodde (1961) stated that "from all mythological themes in ancient Chinese, the earliest and so far most pervasive is about flood."
-The mythology also has shared characteristics with other Great Floods all over the world, although it also has unique characteristics or different focuses.
-Lu Yilu (2002) groups all versions of great flood into three themes: "the heroes controls the flood; "brother-sister marriage to repopulate the world"; and "the flood which is drowning the whole city along with its citizens".
+Chinese flood myths are flood myths in Chinese mythology.
+In 1961, Derk Bodde stated that "from all mythological themes in ancient Chinese, the earliest and so far most pervasive is about flood."
+Chinese flood myths have shared characteristics with other flood myths all over the world, though they also have unique characteristics.
+Lu Yilu (2002) groups all flood myths into three different themes: "heroes control the flood"; "brother-sister marriage to repopulate the world"; and "the flood drowns the whole city along with its citizens".

 History and mythology

 Literary history

 The history of China as a continuously recorded literary tradition begins with the ancient documents transmitted for posterity through the Records of the Grand Historian.
-According to these, the great-grandson (or fourth successor) of the Yellow Emperor was Yao.
+According to these, the great-grandson (or fourth successor) of the Yellow Emperor was Emperor Yao.

 Beginning with the reign of Yao, additional literary sources become available, including the Book of Documents (collected and edited by Confucius), which begins with the "Canon of Yao" (堯典), describing the events of Yao's reign.
-Although, the "Canon of Yao" is problematic in regards to textual transmission (at best it seems to represent an early textual reconstruction and at worst a fabrication based on available knowledge or sources from the 3rd or 4th centuries AD).
-"The Counsels of Great Yu" 大禹謨 is considered to be one of the reliably transmitted pre-Qin texts.
-In any case, these and other texts of the preserved literature mark the beginnings of the Chinese historical tradition.
-Other important texts include the poem Heavenly Questions collected in the Chu Ci which is attributed to Qu Yuan and the famous mythological compendium Classic of Mountains and Seas (Shanhaijing).
-Furthermore, centuries of scholarship have gone into piecing together a narrative from the bits, pieces, and occasionally longer sections found in these and other early sources, sometimes being subjected to heavy editorial handling in terms of viewpoint.
+However, the "Canon of Yao" is problematic in regards to textual transmission.
+At best, it seems to represent an early textual reconstruction, and at worst a fabrication based on available knowledge or sources from the 3rd or 4th centuries AD.
+"The Counsels of Yu the Great" (大禹謨) is considered to be one of the reliably transmitted pre-Qin texts.
+These and other texts of the preserved literature mark the beginnings of the Chinese historical tradition.

+Other important texts include the poem Heavenly Questions collected in the Chu Ci, which is attributed to Qu Yuan and the famous mythological compendium Classic of Mountains and Seas (Shanhaijing).
+Centuries of scholarship have gone into piecing together a narrative from the bits, pieces, and occasionally longer sections found in these and other early sources, sometimes subjected to heavy editorial handling in terms of viewpoint.

-Collected mythology
+Oral traditions

-Mythological stories besides having been preserved both in various literary forms, have also been collected from various oral traditions, some of these folktales are still told.
-Some of these sources are from people of the Han ethnicity and some from other ethnic groups.
+Besides having been preserved in various literary forms, mythological stories have also been collected from various oral traditions.
+Some of these folktales are still told.
+Some of these sources are from people of the Han ethnicity, and some are from other Chinese ethnic groups.